9 min read

 This is usually the real decision.

 Hosted platforms are easier at the beginning.
 They reduce setup friction and give you a faster path to launch.
 But they also limit how much control you have over SEO, content architecture, memberships, platform features, and long-term business direction.
+The monthly fees accumulate whether your course is selling or not.

 How Course-Selling Platforms Evolve into Owned Membership and Learning Communities

 If you want stronger retention, better customer ownership, and room to grow into memberships or learning communities, a self-owned WordPress setup usually becomes more attractive over time.
-That is where LMS plugins, memberships, and community layers start to connect into a broader education business instead of just a course storefront.
+That is where LMS plugins, memberships, and community layers connect into a broader education business instead of just a course storefront.

 These related guides support that path: